RexanWONG/RexanWONG/README.md

   * Worked with 2 University of Waterloo students, our project won the Best Use of Metamask SDK & Polygon Pool Prize
   * We built a Video-sharing platform powered by ERC-6551 tokenbound-accounts, empowering the content creator economy through advertisers' staking in smart contracts.

+## 🥇 **CISxIdeas - Microsoft Selected Winner**

+  * <a href="https://www.github.com/rexanwong/synthesis" target="_blank" rel="noreferrer">Github Repo</a>
+  * Online hackathon hosted by the Chinese International School, sponsored by Microsoft
+  * Focused on building around the topic of how Artifical Intelligence can be used to solve problems related to sustainability.
+  * My project won the Microsoft Selected Winner award
+  * One of the problems related to sustainability is the lack of education among the general public about the topic.
+So I built an AI video generator that generates videos about sustainability topics.

 ---

 # Socials